a7arora/computer-adaptive-mastery-quiz/README.md

 A 2017 study in Journal of Educational Psychology showed that CAT leads to higher achievement, increased engagement, and greater test precision (Martin & Lazendic, 2017).

-StarQuiz uses predicted student accuracy (e.g. “72% of students likely get this right”) to adjust quiz difficulty in real time, starting at ~70% and adapting up or down after each response.
+Ascend Quiz uses predicted student accuracy (e.g. “72% of students likely get this right”) to adjust quiz difficulty in real time, starting at ~70% and adapting up or down after each response.

 🧪 3.
 The Power of Practice Testing